Quixomatic/dungeon-dash-server/auth.md

 ## Session Persistence

-Currently, we store authentication tokens in localStorage, but we're facing an issue where users need to log in again after page reloads.
-This happens because:

-1. While the token is stored in localStorage, we need to properly restore the authentication state on page load
-2. We need to implement a token refresh mechanism to handle token expiration
-3. The Colyseus client needs to be initialized with the token before connecting
+We've addressed several important issues in the authentication implementation:

+1. **Token Naming Consistency**:
+   - Fixed the mismatch between what the server was sending (`token`) and what the client was expecting (`accessToken`)
+   - Made sure both `accessToken` and `refreshToken` are being correctly generated and sent

+2. **Authentication Route Conflict**:
+   - Removed the conflicting Colyseus auth routes that were causing inconsistency
+   - Now exclusively using our custom auth routes

+3. **Password Verification**:
+   - Fixed issues with bcrypt password comparison
+   - Ensured password field in database has sufficient length for full bcrypt hashes

-To fix this, we need to:
+To improve session persistence, we still need to:

-1. Update the NetworkManager to check for existing tokens on initialization
-2. Add a token refresh mechanism that runs periodically
-3. Ensure tokens are properly restored and validated on page reloads
+1. **Complete the Token Refresh Flow**:
+   - Implement proper token expiration checking
+   - Add automatic refresh when tokens are about to expire
+   - Handle refresh token rotation for security

+2. **Improve Authentication State Restoration**:
+   - Enhance token validation on page reload
-4. Implement proper error handling for invalid or expired tokens
+   - Add better error handling for invalid tokens
+   - Implement grace periods for token refreshing

 ### Planned Implementation for Session Persistence